aizuruproject/aizuruproject/README.md

 ##                                                                     About Me

 Greetings, My name is Mirza Fayzul Haq Darmawan.
 I'm also known as Mirza.
 I'm a person who has a big interest at programming since 10th grade senior high school.
-Challenges that I have faced on programming are, Olimpiade Sains Nasional (OSN) in Informatics and Schematics by Institute Teknologi Sepuluh Nopember.
-Although I'm not managed to go to the final round, I got so many experiences and perseverance while preparing for Olympiad.

 ##  Goals